 The first question student-athletes ask as they kick off their recruiting journey is: when can women’s basketball coaches contact me?
-NCAA Division 1 college coaches can officially start contacting student-athletes on September 1 of their junior year, while NCAA Division 2 coaches are allowed to contact athletes June 15 after sophomore year.
+The NCAA recently implemented new recruiting rules to allow Division 1 college coaches to officially start contacting student-athletes on June 1 after their sophomore year, while NCAA Division 2 coaches are allowed to contact athletes June 15 after sophomore year.
 But don’t be mistaken—coaches actively recruit behind the scenes before this time.
 This section breaks down the NCAA basketball recruiting calendar to help student-athletes maximize their opportunities for connecting with coaches.

 The NCAA basketball recruiting calendar was created to prevent college coaches from calling and emailing student-athletes too early and often.
 It outlines specific time periods that dictate when and how college coaches can contact recruits.
 While this mostly affects elite athletes who are recruited early in the process, it’s important for families to understand how they can use the calendar to maximize their opportunities and ensure their recruiting remains on track.

-Technically speaking, NCAA Division 1 college coaches can’t contact student-athletes until September 1 of their junior year, and NCAA Division 2 coaches can’t reach out until June 15 after sophomore year.
+Technically speaking, NCAA Division 1 college coaches can’t contact student-athletes until June 1 after their sophomore year, and NCAA Division 2 coaches can’t reach out until June 15 after sophomore year.
 However, these coaches are actively recruiting before this time.
 In fact, 78 percent of basketball recruits are connecting with coaches before their junior year.

 Coaches build a list of their top prospects by sending questionnaires, evaluating highlight film and watching recruits compete in-person.
 Additionally, student-athletes and college coaches are allowed to talk on the phone when the student-athlete is the one initiating the contact and calling.
 Many commitments are happening before junior year as there are no restrictions on when coaches can extend verbal offers to recruits.
 That’s why we always recommend student-athletes be proactive in their recruiting: build a realistic list of target schools, create a highlight film and email and call college coaches to get on their radar.

-NCAA Division 1 college coaches can begin contacting recruits, sending recruiting materials, emailing, texting and calling starting September 1 of an athlete’s junior year.
+NCAA Division 1 college coaches can begin contacting recruits, sending recruiting materials, emailing, texting and calling starting June 1 after an athlete’s sophomore year.
 NCAA Division 2 college coaches can reach out slightly earlier—starting June 15 after the athlete’s sophomore year.
 At any time, both divisions can send general recruiting materials, such as brochures and camp information.
 NCAA Division 3 and NAIA teams don’t have to follow strict regulations and can contact athletes at any point during high school.
 However, they typically begin to recruit student-athletes more heavily during junior and senior year.

 Remember that even though Division 1 and 2 coaches are limited in when they can directly contact athletes, they are still recruiting and evaluating athletes behind the scenes.
 Plus, when student-athletes initiate contact and call a college coach, they’re allowed to talk on the phone at any time.
 Typically, student-athletes will email college coaches and let them know when they plan on calling, or they’ll ask their high school or club coach to help set up a time to talk to a college coach.